 - A point deduction up to and including a grade of zero on the respective quiz or test. - The student may be reported to The Office of Student Conduct.
-If The Office of Student conduct determines the reported student has participated in academic dishonesty the consequences may include any or all of the following: a quiz or test score of zero, course failure, probation, suspension or expulsion from the university.
+If The Office of Student has participated in academic dishonesty the consequences may include any or all of the following: a quiz or test score of zero, course failure, probation, suspension or expulsion from the university.